-- 2. Shift the transmission into the neutral position. - 3.
-Push down on the drive chain under the end of the drive chain quard. - 4.
+- 2. Shift the transmission into the neutral position. - Push down on the drive chain under the end of the drive chain guard. - 4.
 Measure distance A between the drive chain guard and the center of the chain as shown.

-- 1. Drive chain guide - 2.
-Drive chain slack
+1. Drive chain guard

+2. Distance A

+Distance A:

-Distance A: 51.0-56.0 mm (2.01-2.20 in)
+51.0-56.0 mm (2.01-2.20 in)

 5. If distance A is incorrect, adjust it as follows.
 NOTICE: Improper drive chain slack will overload the engine as well as other vital parts of the motorcycle and can lead to chain slippage or breakage.
 If distance A is more than 58.0 mm (2.28 in), the chain can damage the frame, swingarm, and other parts.
 To prevent this from occurring, keep the drive chain slack within the specified limits.
-[ECA23070] EAU59921
+[ECA23070]

-To adjust the drive chain slack
+FAU59921 To adjust the drive chain slack